 Whitsand bay area/Rame – The forgotten corner

-I’m a regular visit to this little part of Cornwall since my sister lives there.
+I’m a regular visitor to this little part of Cornwall since my sister lives here.

 The whole area of Kingsand/Cawsand is just so lovely to walk around, quiet beaches, nice pubs, great coastal walks.
 Maker Heights is a very special place, amazing views, unusual barrack buildings, a hub of creativity with a great café, The Canteen, in a lovely converted Nissan hut.